meltano/meltano/docs/src/docs/quickstart.md

 $ meltano schedule meltano_carbon__sqlite tap-carbon-intensity target-sqlite @daily
 ```

-To check that your scheduling was successful and that a DAG was created in Airflow, run the following command:
+To check that your scheduling was successful, run the following command:

 ```bash
 $ meltano invoke airflow list_dags